-The Daily Value (DV) set by the Food and Drug Administration for magnesium is 420 micrograms.
+The Daily Value (DV) set by the Food and Drug Administration for magnesium is 420 milligrams for men and 320 mg a day for women.
 Some people with migraines take magnesium at higher doses to prevent headaches, but a doctor should oversee that treatment.

 Getting enough magnesium has the following health benefits:

 About 60% of magnesium in the body is stored in the bones, where it contributes to bone mineral density.
 You may be less likely to develop osteoporosis if you get adequate amounts of magnesium.
 On the other hand, too much magnesium can harm bone health.

 Those with higher levels of magnesium have a lower risk of developing type 2 diabetes, numerous studies have shown.
 However, the American Diabetes Association says there is no evidence that increasing magnesium improves blood sugar control in those with diabetes.

 Magnesium supplements can lower blood pressure, according to an analysis of 34 studies.
 The supplements lowered both diastolic and systolic pressure (the top and bottom measures) in subjects with normal or high blood pressure.

 Foods with Magnesium

 Foods with magnesium offer many other nutritional benefits.
 These seven foods rank among the highest in this valuable mineral: